nlnzcollservices/harvester_manager/Technical_notes.md

 ### to do

 1. Abstract key management into its own function / script for better / easier management.
 2. Abstract the spreadsheet reading so the `Item` class object is built by column heading name/string, and not column ID.
-a.
-Things get moved around.
+(Things get moved around, things get added/removed)
-b.
-Things get added/removed
-3. Build a spoofing/testing `item()` and testing 'spreadsheet' to mock all the harvester cases
+3. Build a spoofing/testing `item()` and testing 'spreadsheet' to mock all the harvester cases (see `main()` in `twitter_harvesters.py` for basic approach.
+4. Build in way of calling any harvester independently (see `main()` in `twitter_harvesters.py` for basic approach.
-4. Fix the confusion over `self.storage_folder` and `self.storage_location` in `Item()`
+5. Fix the confusion over `self.storage_folder` and `self.storage_location` in `Item()`
-5. Fix all the harvesters so they properly follow the agreed harvest content structure.
+6. Fix all the harvesters so they properly follow the agreed harvest content structure.
 This requirement was a late addition, so some earlier harvesters do not adhere to the rules.
 Assume any v1 harvester needs to be cleaned up.

 ### Notes